xAssets Hosted Infrastructure

 production service.
 This is an excellent endorsement of our choice of hosting providers.

-We have developed a substantial customised alerts infrastructure, which meets our requirements for reporting on
+We have developed a substantial customized alerts infrastructure, which meets our requirements for reporting on

 everything from backup success, DNS availability, job success, failover availability, firewall configuration